erpnext/foundation/foundation/www/docs/user/manual/en/human-resources/human-resource-setup.md

 To setup Leaves, create:

   * Leave Type (like Sick Leave, Travel Leave etc)
-  * Holiday List (list of annual holidays for the year - these days will not be considered in Leave Applications).
+  * Holiday List (list of annual holidays for the year - these days will not be considered in Leave Applications)
+	* Leave Policy to effectively track and manage Employee leaves across the company

+Check [Leaves - Overview](/docs/user/manual/en/human-resources/leave.html) for a detailed description about how you can configure and manage Leaves

 ### Payroll (Salary) Setup